jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 received a zero\-click message via the iMessage service with an attachment containing an exploit.
 With no user interaction, the message triggered a vulnerability that led to code execution.
 After installation of the APT payload, the message was deleted.
-On June 21, Apple patched the Operation Triangulation zero\-day vulnerabilities in the iOS kernel and in WebKit.100 July: https:techcrunch.com20230727us\-government\-contractor\-says\-moveit\-hackers\-accessed\-health\-data\-of\-at\-least\-8\-million\-individuals101August: https:techcrunch.com20230825moveit\-mass\-hack\-by\-the\-numbers
+On June 21, Apple patched the Operation Triangulation zero\-day vulnerabilities in the iOS kernel and in WebKit.
+100 July: https:techcrunch.com20230727us\-government\-contractor\-says\-moveit\-hackers\-
+accessed\-health\-data\-of\-at\-least\-8\-million\-individuals
+101August: https:techcrunch.com20230825moveit\-mass\-hack\-by\-the\-numbers
 102November: https:www.cpomagazine.comcyber\-securitymore\-fallout\-from\-moveit\-data\-breach\-
 documented\-632000\-emails\-from\-us\-departments\-of\-defense\-and\-justice\-accessed\-by\-russian\-
+hackers
+103December: https:www.techradar.comprosecuritythe\-moveit\-breach\-may\-well\-have\-been\-the\-
+biggest\-cyberattack\-of\-the\-year
+83
+2024 DBIR Wrap\-up
+July
-hackers103December: https:www.techradar.comprosecuritythe\-moveit\-breach\-may\-well\-have\-been\-the\-biggest\-cyberattack\-of\-the\-year2024 DBIR Wrap\-up82JulyAugustSeptemberThe top three ransomware TAs had a very good July.
+The top three ransomware TAs had a very good July.
 That is, InfoSec practitioners spent July avoiding successful attacks by LockBit, Cl0p and ALPHV.
 On Monday, July 4, the port of Nagoya, Japan, was struck by LockBit 3\.0\.
 Cl0p continued to take advantage of more than 130 organizations they had breached in May and June before MOVEit was patched.
 ALPHV (BlackCat) used search engine optimization (SEO) poisoning